Contact Number

 Drinking Water Available

-Established in 1931, Calaveras Big Trees State Park preserves two groves of giant sequoias - the world's largest trees - in the North and South Groves.
-The park is a mixed-conifer forest (a variety of trees living together).
-In addition to the giant trees, you will find the Stanislaus River, Beaver Creek, ancient volcanic formations, and natural meadows.
-Trails throughout the park allow you to discover the natural beauty that has awed visitors to the area since 1852.
+Welcome to Calaveras Big Trees State Park.
+Established in 1931, Calaveras Big Trees State Park preserves a mixed conifer forest with two groves of giant sequoias - the North Grove and South Grove.
+In addition to the giant sequoia trees, you will find the Stanislaus River, Beaver Creek, ancient volcanic formations, natural meadows, and trails throughout the park allow you to discover the area that has awed visitors since 1852.